luksvrd/PyNews/README.md

 ## Installation

-This application assumes you have a 'complete dev environment' setup - a terminal & an IDE such as VS Code.
+This application assumes you have a 'complete dev environment' setup - a terminal and an IDE such as VS Code.
 However, for this application, you will need Python3 or later.
 To find out what version is installed on your computer, run `python3 --version` in your terminal.
 If you have Python 3.4 or later, you're good to go!
 If not, run `brew help` -- if you see an error you need to install the following:
 - Apple's Xcode tools (`xcode-select --install`)
 - Homebrew (`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`).